How can I get funding?

 When will the next Seedcamp happen?

-Mini Seedcamps take place during the whole year; the calendar of events can be found here.
+Mini Seedcamps take place during the whole year and there is a Seedcamp Week every quarter; the calendar of events can be found here.